← Back to blog

 On my first year of owning a motorcycle and my own KTM Duke 200, I had an impromptu idea of riding to Penang over the course of a few days.
-After pretty minimal planning and no clear plans, I packed my bag, grabbed my passport, and headed across the boarder for the first time!
+After pretty minimal planning and no clear plans, I packed my bag, grabbed my passport, and headed across the border for the first time!

 Trip Details

-Distance Covered: ~ 1,442 km /896 miles Duration: 4 days
+Distance Covered: ~ 1,442 km /896 miles

 Bike: KTM Duke 200 (2019)